 - Doctors recommend bitewing X-rays once a year to detect cavities and decay between the teeth.
 You may need a periapical radiograph to diagnose fractures, cracks, and abscesses.

-- An FMX includes 16 to 18 images to view the entire dentition and incoming teeth.
+- A Full-Mouth-X-ray (FMX) includes 16 to 18 images to view the entire dentition and incoming teeth.
 Occlusal X-rays help identify the need for caries treatment.

 - Most dental insurance plans cover the cost of X-rays.